 New Zealand Wool Duvet from Soak & Sleep

 We’ve talked a lot about the benefits of natural fillings for duvets and when it comes to heat regulation, this is really important.
 Think sheep, think hillsides, think sun, wind, rain and snow… you get the idea.
 Nature has spent just a few million years figuring out what works best to keep creatures warm, and cool.
 A wool duvet will feel heavier than a synthetic or down duvet so takes a little bit of getting used to.
 We’d suggest a thin one like this one from Soak and Sleep, which isn’t too heavy, is superb quality and will keep you cool.
 Currently they’ve got a sale on too with up to 25% discount 🙂 so it’s a duvet worth buying.

-Go to the Luxury Wool Duvet at Soak and Sleep
+Go to the New Zealand Wool Duvet

 For other lightweight, cool, summer duvets – see our list of 4.5 tog and less duvet reviews